itzmeanjan/sha3/README.md

 For ensuring that SHA3 hash function and extendable output function implementations are correct & conformant to the NIST standard ( see [this](https://dx.doi.org/10.6028/NIST.FIPS.202) ), I make use of K(nown) A(nswer) T(ests), generated following [this](https://gist.github.com/itzmeanjan/448f97f9c49d781a5eb3ddd6ea6e7364) gist.

-I also test correctness of incremental message absorption and output squeezing property of SHA3 hash and extendable output functions.
+I also test correctness of

+- Incremental message absorption property of SHA3 hash functions and Xofs.
+- Output squeezing property of SHA3 Xofs.

 Issue following command for running all the test cases.